Segence/docker-hadoop/README.md

 3. Create the file `/hadoop/slaves-config/slaves` listing all slave node host names on a separate line
 4. Copy the `start-datanode.sh` file onto the system (e.g. into `/hadoop/start-datanode.sh`)
 5. Launch the new *datanode* with its ID:
-`/hadoop/start-datanode.sh <HOST NAME> <NAMENODE HOST NAME> [DNS SEARCH DOMAIN] [DNS SERVER HOST]`, where *HOST NAME* is the host name of the *datanode* and the 2nd argument has to be set to the host name of the *namenode*.
+`/hadoop/start-datanode.sh <NAMENODE HOST NAME> [HDFS REPLICATION FACTOR]`, where *NAMENODE HOST NAME* is the host name of the *namenode* and *HDFS REPLICATION FACTOR* is the replication factor for HDFS blocks (defaults to 2, and has to be consistent throughout all cluster nodes).

-#### Custom DNS setup

-Both scripts mentioned above support the addition of custom DNS server configuration.
-As mentioned in the introduction, the Hadoop nodes have to be accessed by host names instead of their IP addresses.
-The *DNS SEARCH DOMAIN* and *DNS SERVER HOST* arguments, which are optional, help setting up access to the custom DNS server.
-*DNS SEARCH DOMAIN* is the top-level domain of the Hadoop hosts (e.g. `mycluster.local`) and *DNS SERVER HOST* is the host name, or more typically, the IP address of the custom DNS server.

 Starting the cluster
 --------------------

 Once either a local or standalone cluster is provisioned, follow the below steps:

-1. Log in to the master node, e.g. `docker exec -it hadoop-master bash`
+1. Log in to the master node, e.g. `docker exec -it hadoop-namenode bash`
 2. Become the *hadoop* user: `su hadoop`
 3. Format the HDFS namenode: `~/utils/format-namenode.sh`